httpwg/http-extensions/draft-ietf-httpbis-priority.md

 HTTP/2 priority signals are required to be delivered and processed in the order they are sent so that the receiver handling is deterministic.
-Porting HTTP/2 priority signals to protocols that do not provide this guarantee presents challenges.
-For example, HTTP/3 {{HTTP3}} lacks global ordering, which meant that early attempts to port HTTP/2 priority signals required adding more information to the signals and more complicated processing.
-The problems with the porting design could not be easily resolved across multiple draft iterations and ultimately the feature was entirely dropped before publication.
+Porting HTTP/2 priority signals to protocols that do not provide ordering guarantees presents challenges.
+For example, HTTP/3 {{HTTP3}} lacks global ordering across streams that would carry priority signals.
+Early attempts to port HTTP/2 priority signals to HTTP/3 required adding additional information to the signals, leading to more complicated processing.
+Problems found with this approach could not be resolved and definition of a HTTP/3 priority signalling feature was removed before publication.

 Considering the problems with the deployment of RFC 7540 stream priority, and the difficulties in adapting it to HTTP/3, continuing to base prioritization on